jonathanmli/Avalon-LLM/src/server/tasks/GOPS/README.md

     name: "gops-dev-naive"
     agent_list: ["naive", "naive"]
 ```
-where you can change the number of games `num_games`, and the number of turns `num_turns`.
+where you can change the number of games `num_games`, and the number of turns in each game `num_turns`.
 Advanced agents will be coming soon.